Mrst12/shop-app/README.md

 ### Testing user stories

+1. As a user, I want clear instructions on how to use the app.
+    - There are instructions every step of the way for users.
+2. As a user, I want feedback as I progress throught the app.
+    - Everytime a user does something on the application it tells them what they have done For example added bread to their shopping list, or cleared their list.
+3. As a user, if i get something wrong, I would like to know what that is.
+    - When something is inputted wrong there is feedback to tell the user what they did wrong, and how to put it right.
+4. As a user, I want the app to be easy to use.
+    - The app is well laid out with clear gaps between lines to show the user whta has happenedwith their choice I also added an extra message on the end of the app after exiting, so the user wasnt left wondering wether they had been successful.
+A clear goodbye message was shown instead.

 ### Known bugs
 - I have a trailing whitespace on line 25 which is a print statement that i cannot seem to get rid of
 - I do not have a blank line at the end of the document as even when it puts it in it doesn't seem to show.